Self-supervised component separation for the extragalactic submillimeter sky: Method

 \subsection{Network architecture}

-In this study, we use a combination of specific architectures of deep convolutional neural networks (CNN), the so-called ResUNets \citep[][very efficient to perform image regression]{zhang2018}, to reconstruct the three components: $\overline{\mathrm{CMB}}$, $\overline{\mathrm{SZ}}$, and $\overline{\mathrm{CIB}}$ directly from the input maps $\mathrm{C}_i$.
+In this study, we use a combination of specific architectures of deep convolutional neural networks (CNNs), the so-called ResUNets ---which have been shown to be very efficient in image regression \citep[][]{zhang2018}---, to reconstruct the three components $\overline{\mathrm{CMB}}$, $\overline{\mathrm{SZ}}$, and $\overline{\mathrm{CIB}}$ directly from the input maps $\mathrm{C}_i$.
 Our approach is based on transparency separation for dehazing of images developed in \cite{gandelsman2018}.
-Indeed in this domain they have a very similar goal, aiming at reconstructing a blurred image by decomposing it into a dehazed image and an image of the haze.
-This is somehow similar to separation techniques for emission in subimillimeter.
-We give to the outputs of the ResUNets in parallel (that are images), our knowledge of the physics concerning the frequency dependency of the components, to construct a final combined output $\overline{\mathrm{C}_i}$ (given by Eq.~\ref{eq:model2}) that have to match the inputs maps.
-We apply a loss function $\mathcal{L}_\mathrm{rec}$ between the final outputs $\overline{\mathrm{C}_i}$ and the inputs $\mathrm{C}_i$, and the component will be extracted by the outputs of each ResUNet.
-We can put different priors by modifying the activation function on the different output of each network.
-Doing this will help the networks to converge faster to the accurate solution and avoid degeneracies.
-For $\overline{\mathrm{CMB}}$, we choose an activation function being a Sigmoid, between -1000 and +1000 $\mu K_\mathrm{CMB}$.
-For $\overline{\mathrm{CIB}}$, we choose a Softmax function, having the characteristics to output only positive numbers.
+Indeed, in this domain, they have a very similar goal; they are all designed to reconstruct a blurred image by decomposing it into a dehazed image and an image of the haze.
+Another application is the recovery of two images that are superposed on each other, or the removal of water droplet marks on the camera lens and seen in pictures.
+This technique is quite simple: the goal is to output two images from one, reconstructed by two different networks in parallel (allowing the non-correlation between the two images as each network is independent from the other), and by adding a term in the loss function that minimises the cross-correlation between the two reconstructed images.
+This technique has shown surprisingly good results, especially in the domain of dehazing images \citep{gandelsman2018, feng2021, wenyi2021, miao2022}.
+This is somewhat similar to separation techniques for emission in submillimetre.
+We apply our knowledge of the physics concerning the frequency dependency of the components to the outputs of the ResUNets in parallel (that are images) in order to construct a final combined output $\overline{\mathrm{C}_i}$ (given by Eq.~\ref{eq:model2}) that has to match the input maps.
+We apply a loss function $\mathcal{L}_\mathrm{rec}$ between the final outputs $\overline{\mathrm{C}_i}$ and the inputs $\mathrm{C}_i$, and the component is extracted by the outputs of each ResUNet.
+We can put different priors by modifying the activation function on the different outputs of each network.
+Doing this helps the networks to converge faster to the accurate solution and helps avoid degeneracies.
+For $\overline{\mathrm{CMB}}$, we choose an activation function that is a Sigmoid between -1000 and +1000 $\mu K_\mathrm{CMB}$.
+For $\overline{\mathrm{CIB}}$, we choose a Softmax function that outputs only positive numbers (CIB being a positive luminosity).
 For the redshift of CIB $\overline{z}$, we choose a Sigmoid function between 0 and 5.
 For $\overline{\mathrm{SZ}}$, we choose a Softmax function removing $-20\times 10^6$ so that $y>-20\times 10^6$.
-Although we know the $y$ Compton parameter cannot be negative, forcing it to be positive only leads to a non Gaussian error on the reconstruction map.
-This effect produces a bias in all the mean values of the different component to try to reproduce a Gaussian noise in the total reconstruction of the frequency maps (characteristics of the MSE loss function).
-A diagram? of our architecture is shown in Fig. ~\ref{fig:schema}.
+Although we know the $y$ Compton parameter cannot be negative, forcing it to be positive only leads to a non-Gaussian error on the reconstruction map.
+This effect produces a bias in all the mean values of the different components in an attempt to reproduce Gaussian noise in the total reconstruction of the frequency maps (characteristics of the MSE loss function).
+A diagram of our architecture is shown in Fig. ~\ref{fig:schema}.